Dedekind561/week_1_workshop_demos/day-3/plan.md

 ## 🗺️ Plan - Day 3

 - Setup TS with the HTML, CSS & JSS so we have a workflow
-- Render one piece of data in the UI
+- Render a single user in the UI
-- Refactor the code to use a component
+- Refactor the code to use a template